shinehome888-commits/ShineGPT/README.md

 - 🌍 Focus on African learners and low-connectivity regions
 - 🚫 No complex setup, no login, no data needed
 - 🖋️ All content written in plain, easy-to-understand English
-- 🛠️ Open-source — contact the KS1 EMPIRE FOUNDATION if you want to contribute to this project.
+- 🛠️ Open-source — contact the KS1 Empire Group & Foundation if you want to contribute to this project.

 ## 🎯 Why We Built This